 There are no available registration dates at this time.

-Take your picture book idea from concept to industry-standard dummy book ready for submission to agents/publishers or further development into a self-published book.
-This five-week, immersive, online-learning experience explores the art form of the picture book through group and individual meetings, as well as shared readings and resources.
+Take your picture book idea from concept to an industry-standard dummy book ready for submission to agents/publishers or further development into a self-published book.
+This five-week, immersive, online learning experience explores the art form of the picture book through group and individual meetings, as well as shared readings and resources.

 Lucky Platt in the studio working on her book process